No One Should Go Unpunished If You’ve Been Injured In A Cruise Ship Assault

-While a cruise line may not be able to 100 percent guarantee that a crime will never occur on board a ship, owners and operators can take steps to minimize the threat of criminal assault.
-Here, the issue is one of foreseeability: if there are certain conditions or hazards that create foreseeable risks, a property owner or business has a duty of care to remove them.
+While a cruise line may not be able to guarantee that a crime will never occur on board a ship, owners and operators can minimize the threat of criminal assault.
+Here, the issue is one of foreseeability: If there are certain conditions or hazards that create foreseeable risks, a property owner or business has a duty to remove them.
 Our firm will investigate and stand up to these companies.

 It’s unlikely that a cruise line will admit to its failure in providing proper personal security.
 That’s why it’s important to work with an experienced maritime injury attorney familiar with the crew and passenger safety requirements of admiralty law.
 Don’t let a ship’s owner or operator convince you that being a victim of crime is a matter of being at the wrong place at the wrong time.
 Our law firm has more than 40 years of experience, and we will represent you.
 For a free consultation with a lawyer, contact the Law Offices of John W. Merting, P.A. today at 866-416-4412.